Madic-/Sway-DE/README.md

 ansible-playbook setup-03-additions-arch.yml -K -e 'ansible_python_interpreter=/usr/bin/python3'
 ```

-At the moment main focus is on arch, previously Fedora.
-So thinks are tested mainly on arch but most thinks should also work on Fedora.
-In the future Fedora could become obsolet.
+At the moment main focus is on arch, was previously on Fedora.
+But Fedora has become obsolete and removed.

 The ansible playbook will do the following changes to the system: